5 Common Problems with Characters in Fantasy Novels

 (3) Flat characters

-It’s a stereotype that science-fiction and fantasy novels often have flatter characters than other genres because the author focuses so much on the worldbuilding.
+It’s a stereotype that fantasy novels often have flatter characters than other genres because the author focuses so much on the worldbuilding.
 This can be manifest in the protagonist having a very simplistic goal (usually a quest) that serves as a foil for exploring the world.
 The world is then a ‘fun and games’ obstacle course that the protagonist has to negotiate.
 But they don’t really change along the way.

 (4) Passive protagonists

-Sometimes, even advanced writers find that the plot points just ‘happen’ to the protagonist, who goes along for the ride.
+Sometimes, even advanced writers find that the plot points just "happen" to the protagonist, who goes along for the ride.
 This experiential take will foreground the storyworld and your worldbuilding, but it usually makes for an unsatisfying novel as the reader cannot identify or engage with the protagonist’s goal and motivation.
 It’s this engagement that keeps the reader engaged as they want to find out what specifically happens to a certain person.

 This often relates to point (3).
 Also, sometimes it happens when the character is well-fleshed out, but their goals and motivation don’t make for a satisfying story.